Sustainability the Bignose & Beardy Way

 Apple pressing uses a combination of solar, water and human power.
 We installed solar panels when we built the barn.
 These drive the mill and kettles for heating water for washing.
 Our hydra press uses mains water pressure to squeeze out the juice.
 All our other processes are manual and take place at the cidery in Framfield, our team all live within a few miles, and mostly with a few hundred meters.
 It's labour intensive at times, but it's good honest work and a tonic for the rest of the working week which involves commutes and offices.

 The pomace, (the apple pulp left over after all the juice is extracted), is fed to Bignose’s happy pigs, and our neighbours's cows.
 We try to close all the loops in the process.

 When it comes to packaging, our metal bottle caps are recyclable as are our light weight glass bottles.
 The cardboard cases the cider gets delivered in are also recyclable and are made down the road by Challenge Packaging.

 We learned very quickly that we need to let the business grow at its own pace.
 Trying to juggle busy family lives with hectic jobs meant that every time we tried to push the cider, we got stressed out.
 Now if we find it's getting too much, we stop, put the idea aside and focus on the fundamentals.
 It means that we are growing slowly and that's ok.

 We haven't got everything right.
-We want to close the loop on water and recycle it in the pressing process.
+We are closing the loop on recycling water it in the pressing process.
 We'll need to review our labelling soon and we're still searching for recyclable cups for hot toddies (we've found some great compostable plastic glasses, which we can also wash and reuse).

 It's not perfect but we've made a start.